Nurse shark

 The nurse shark (Ginglymostoma cirratum) is an elasmobranch fish in the family Ginglymostomatidae.
 The conservation status of the nurse shark is globally assessed as Vulnerable in the IUCN List of Threatened Species.
 They are considered to be a species of least concern in the United States and in The Bahamas, but considered to be near threatened in the western Atlantic Ocean because of their vulnerable status in South America and reported threats throughout many areas of Central America and the Caribbean.
 They are directly targeted in some fisheries and considered by-catch in others.

 Nurse sharks are an important species for shark research.
 They are robust and able to tolerate capture, handling, and tagging extremely well.
 As inoffensive as nurse sharks may appear, they are ranked fourth in documented shark bites on humans, likely due to incautious behavior by divers on account of the nurse shark's calm, sedentary nature.

-Name

-The origin of the name "Nurse Shark" is currently up for debate.

-Taxonomy
+Taxonomy and name

 The nurse shark genus Ginglymostoma is derived from Greek language meaning hinged mouth, whereas the species cirratum is derived from Latin meaning having curled ringlets.
 Based on morphological similarities, Ginglymostoma is believed to be the sister genus of Nebrius, with both being placed in a clade that also include species Pseudoginglymostoma brevicaudatum, Rhincodon typus, and Stegostoma fasciatum.

+The name "nurse" may have originated from antiquated spelling conventions.
+The Oxford English Dictionary notes that, in medieval times, the "n" of the word "an" was frequently transferred to a following word that began with a vowel.
+Huss, husse and hurse were antiquated names for dogfish and other sharks.

+Another possibility is noted by Lineaweaver and Backus in The Natural History of Sharks, which posits instead that the name comes from the fact that the nurse shark is ovoviviparous.

+"Possibly, some bygone observer watched a shark giving birth to live young and thought the shark was giving nurse."